 Table of Contents

 Fundbox’s invoice financing service is called “Fundbox Credit,” whereas BlueVine’s is simply called “invoice factoring.”

-Invoice financing is B2B service in which businesses use their unpaid invoices to gain access to immediate cash.
+Invoice financing is a B2B service in which businesses use their unpaid invoices to gain access to immediate cash.
 While BlueVine and Fundbox both offer invoice financing services, they differ based on technicalities.
-BlueVine offers invoice factoring, where the company purchases your unpaid invoices at a discount, whereas Fundbox merely uses the invoices as collateral.
-In either case, the amount of money you are able to access is based on the value of your unpaid invoices.
+BlueVine offers invoice factoring, where the company purchases your unpaid invoices at a discount.
+In contrast, Fundbox merely uses the invoices as collateral.
+In either case, the amount of money you can access is based on the value of your unpaid invoices.